A.R.G.U.S.: Fictional organizational history

-"Mr. Green" reveals the history of A.R.G.U.S. to Candy.
-He claims that the group was created by the Founding Fathers of the United States to safeguard American interests and shifted its focus multiple times throughout its history.
+Mr. Green claims that the group was created by the Founding Fathers of the United States to safeguard American interests and shifted its focus multiple times throughout its history.
 In the 18th century, A.R.G.U.S. was the Armed Revolutionaries Governing Under Secrecy, which spied on the British to prepare for the American Revolution.
 In the 19th century, they became the Anonymous Ranger Group of the United States, helping the United States win every major battle in the American Civil War and pursuing dangerous criminals in the American frontier.
 In the late 19th century, A.R.G.U.S. engaged in a secret war with the Crimson, an apocalyptic cult that ensnared powerful politicians and businessmen with promises of heaven.
 The war with the Crimson Men, the Crimson's forces, ended with them being routed in the dawn of the 21st century, after which A.R.G.U.S. shifted its focus to superhumans, which Green claimed was an existential threat to humanity.
-However, Green later reveals himself to be a member of the Crimson Men who are looking to reshape A.R.G.U.S. through Trevor and Candy.
+Green was later revealed to be a member of the Crimson Men who are looking to reshape A.R.G.U.S. through Trevor and Candy.